ElliotMebane/IsochronicToneGenerator/README.md

-# IsochronicToneGenerator
+# Isochronic Tone Modulator
-Plugin for Isochronic Tone Generation in Audacity
+Plugin for Isochronic Tone Modulation in Audacity

 These are modified versions of the Isochronic Modulator Audacity plugin originally written by Steve Daulton.
 (https://wiki.audacityteam.org/wiki/Nyquist_Effect_Plug-ins#Isochronic_modulator)